nnja/python/website/content/03-intermediate-python/40-exceptions/30-try-except-else-finally.md

 ...     print("That number was invalid")
 ```

 First, the `try` clause is executed.
 If no exception occurs, the `except` clause is skipped and execution of the `try` statement is finished.
 If an exception occurs in the `try` clause, the rest of the clause is skipped.
-If the the exception's type matches the exception named after the `except` keyword, then the `except` clause is executed.
+If the exception's type matches the exception named after the `except` keyword, then the `except` clause is executed.
 If the exception doesn't match, then the exception is *unhandled* and execution stops.

 ### The `except` Clause

-An `except` clause my have multiple exceptions, given as a parenthesized tuple:
+An `except` clause may have multiple exceptions, given as a parenthesized tuple:

 ```python
 try: